-According to the Heroin and Prescription Opiate Task Force, “heroin and opioid use are at crisis levels” in King County:
+According to the heroin and prescription opiate task force, heroin and opioid use are at crisis levels in King County:

-- Between 2009 and 2014, the number of heroin overdose deaths in King County have tripled, rising from 49 to 156.
+- Between 2009 and 2014, the number of heroin overdose deaths in King County tripled from 49 to 156.

 Heroin in Tacoma and Pierce County

-Since 2007, treatment admissions for opioid or heroin addiction in Pierce County climbed by well over 200%.
-In 2007, there were approximately 75 treatment admissions per 100,000 county residents, but by 2017, the rate had more than doubled, to 175.
+Since 2007, treatment admissions for opioid or heroin addiction in Pierce County have climbed by well over 200%.
+Other statistics about heroin in Pierce County include:

 - 60% of first-time opioid admissions are between the ages of 18 and 29